-Often times it feels that the Temporary orders hearing comes very quickly.
-There have been times when representing the Petitioner there has only been 14 days’ notice or when representing the Respondent only 3 days’ notice to prepare.
-Therefore, good organization and helpful trial exhibits ahead of time in effective presentation in court.
+Often, it feels that the hearing of the Temporary order comes very quickly.
+There have been times when representing the Petitioner, there have only been 14 days’ notice or when representing the Respondent only 3 days’ notice to prepare.
+Therefore, good organization and helpful trial exhibit ahead of time in an effective presentation in court.

-The purpose of this blog article is to answer common questions that many people have regarding a temporary orders hearing, and to give you an idea of what to expect when preparing for the hearing and when you testify.
-The ideas in this article will apply not only to clients, but in part also to other witnesses.
+The purpose of this blog article is to answer common questions that many people have regarding temporary ordershearing and to give you an idea of what to expect when preparing for the hearing and when you testify.
+The ideas in this article will apply not only to clients but in part also to other witnesses.

 Steps and Exhibits for Aid in a Temporary Orders Hearing:

 - Write a history of your marital relationship with your spouse.
 This history should contain dates and facts supporting your claim for custody.

 - Make a list of all the reasons you are best for custody, supporting facts, and dates.

 - Make a list of all the reasons why your spouse should not be appointed custodian of the child, with supporting facts and dates.

 - Please make a list of all witnesses you will need at the temporary hearing, names, addresses, telephone numbers, and a summary of what they know.
 Also, determine if they need a subpoena.

 - Fill out the financial information statement on your income and living expenses.

 - Make an appointment with your attorney to discuss strategy, if possible, 7 days before the hearing date.